Navigation

 Design is everywhere

-Having a background in computer science, I’ve always felt more comfortable solving technical challenges rather than design ones.
+Having a background in computer science, I’ve always felt more comfortable solving technical challenges than design ones.

 This leads to my next point: